c4arl0s/RysGitTutorial/README.md

 ![Screen Shot 2020-07-03 at 18 38 37](https://user-images.githubusercontent.com/24994818/86501205-6d807f00-bd5c-11ea-83a9-73fdb2fd21f1.png)

 # 	* [Conclusion](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)

+Whereas **remote repositories** are a way to share entire **branches**, **patches** are a way to send **individual commits** to another developer.
+Keep in mind that patches are usually only sent to a project maintainer, who then integrates them into the **"official"** project for all to see.
+It would be impossible for everyone to communicate using only patches, as no one would be applying them in the same order.
+Eventually, everyone's project history would look entirely different.

 # 	* [Quick Reference](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)
 # 12. [Tips and Tricks](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)
 # 	* [Archive The repository](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)